Summer 2026

 SS 4390 Seminar in Sustainability

-Field Trip based, total of 12 hours in classroom setting.
+Field Trip and reflection based, limited time in classroom setting.

 This practice and discussion-based class focuses on Costa Rica's efforts to be a global leader in sustainability.
-We'll focus on Costa Rica's environmental challenges and responses, including substantial attention to renewable energy, environmental and energy policy, water quality and quantity, urbanization, reforestation, ecotourism, food sovereignty, and conservation and protected areas.
+We'll focus on Costa Rica's environmental challenges and responses, including substantial attention to renewable energy, environmental and energy policy, water quality and quantity, urbanization, reforestation, ecotourism, food sovereignty, and conservation.
 Weekly field trips allow students to study global environmental problems in the classroom, then experience Costa Rica's solution in practice.
 Review the 2022 syllabus.

 Course Description